amosdudley/weblog/_posts/2021-6-28-Designing PPE for Hilde.md

 ## Design, prototype, print

 I'm going to come clean here.
 My design is clearly derivative of a piece of <a href="https://i.redd.it/o3qucseyjsz01.jpg">existing equipment</a> I've seen on police dogs.
-Using this concept, I jumped directly into CAD, without spending too many cycles wondering if it would succeed in attatching to Hilde's head.
+Using this concept, I jumped directly into CAD, without spending too many cycles wondering if it would succeed in attaching to Hilde's head.

 The steps to model an object like this were: